nepochemu/ytm/README.md

    - Copy the generated key.

 ### Restrict your API key (recommended)
+Dont leave your API key unrestricted to prevent unauthorised usage of the key in case of key leakage.

 - Under **Key restrictions**, set:
   - **API restrictions** → restrict to *YouTube Data API v3*.